jjavar1/schedulingapp/README.md

 javafx-sdk-11.0.2 used

-Tp run the program, simply run Main.java through the IDE.
+To run the program, simply run Main.java through the IDE.
 Make sure you have the correct versions of the libraries used.

 The additional report was a list of the total number of appointments by location.